AnomalousUnderdog/ldtkimport/readme.md

 # LdtkImport

 LdtkImport is an MIT-licensed C++ library for importing a subset of [.ldtk file](https://ldtk.io/json/) data.
-It specifically imports [Auto-layers](https://ldtk.io/docs/general/auto-layers/) and its [Rules](https://ldtk.io/docs/general/auto-layers/auto-layer-rules/), then performs the rule matching process to allow dynamically creating new levels during runtime.
+It specifically imports [Auto-layers](https://ldtk.io/docs/general/auto-layers/) and its [Rules](https://ldtk.io/docs/general/auto-layers/auto-layer-rules/), then performs the rule pattern matching process to allow dynamically creating new levels during runtime.

 * Engine-agnostic: This is a bare-bones implementation that will only load the data.
 When it runs the rule matching process, its output is also only just data.
 The only dependency it has is [yyjson](https://github.com/ibireme/yyjson) for parsing the ldtk file's json text.
-* A separate git repo uses this library for [LÖVE](https://github.com/love2d/love) as an example.
+* A separate git repo uses this library as an example.

 # Motivation